Prepping for Election Day: An inside look at ensuring accuracy in the Sedgwick County Election Office

 WICHITA, Kan.
-(KSNW)- After some doubts about mail-in voting and elections in general, the Sedgwick County Election Office is opening up its poll worker training to provide some insight on just how accurate the local election process is.
+(KSNW) – After some doubts about mail-in voting and elections in general, the Sedgwick County Election Office is opening up its poll worker training to provide insight on just how accurate the local election process is.

 Hundreds of poll workers will go through training leading up to Election Day.